p4lang/p4c/backends/tc/README.md

 The header matcher matches a packet when:
  - The packet is successfully parsed.
  - The `HEADER_FIELD` is marked as available

+## Parser simulator

+The `ParserSimulator` class defined in `simulator.h` loads a TCAM program (which can be parsed from YAML).
+Currently, the simulator is just a library.
+`simulator_test.cpp` shows how to load a TCAM program from YAML, and how to invoke the parser. `test_util.h` contains some helper functions for creating the packet buffer (bitvector) the simulator expects from a pair of `char` iterators, so the packet can be loaded from a `std::string` or a `std::vector`.
+The helper copies over the packet data to the bitvector representation.